Street Furniture Maintenance Measures

-It takes a few simple steps to maximise the life of our street and park furniture – particularly in extreme environments where it is exposed to harsh conditions or treatment.
+It takes a few simple steps to maximise the life of our outdoor commercial, street and park furniture – particularly in extreme environments where it is exposed to harsh conditions or treatment.

 Take the time to decide early if your site is exposed to abrasive or corrosive elements, direct harsh sunlight or high ultra violet radiation, and potential vandalism.
 If so, it’s crucial to plan and undertake the right preventative maintenance.